-Ask your teen how school was today and you’re lucky to get a mumbled, ‘Ok’, in response.
+Ask some teens how school was and you’re lucky to get a grunt or a mumbled ‘Ok’ in response.
+If that sounds familiar, try these tips to get the conversation flowing.

-- What did you enjoy most at school today?
+- What did you enjoy the most at school today?

 - What is your easiest class?
 What is your most challenging class?